 Colleges–University of Leicester Network (CULN)

-CULN was set up in 2001 by the Institute of Lifelong Learning at the University of Leicester.
-It represents the single largest grouping of Further and Higher Education Institutions in the central Midlands.
+CULN was set up in 2001 by the Vaughan Centre for Lifelong Learning at the University of Leicester.

 What does CULN do?

-- Fosters a cooperative relationship between its members, promoting greater collaboration, particularly in terms of the contemporary lifelong learning agenda and in widening access to higher education.
+- Fosters a cooperative relationship between its members, promoting greater collaboration, particularly in terms of widening access to higher education.

 - Provides a network for sharing information about lifelong learning and other opportunities, enabling staff to work together in their respective fields.

 - Creates further links with businesses and local communities, in order to promote fair access and progression to HE and FE, and assists in developing a regional lifelong learning network.

 - A strategic committee debates policy and oversees the activities of the CULN working groups and projects

 - An operational tier of working groups of FE and HE practitioners discuss and plan CULN activities